-Chinese Medicine Treatment for Glaucoma
+Traditional Chinese Medicine for Glaucoma

-From the perspective of Traditional Chinese Medicine, eyes and internal organs are closely related.
+From the perspective of traditional Chinese medicine, eyes and internal organs are closely related.
 Eye problems are mostly related to liver.
 The lens of the eye and pupil are related to kidneys.
 Sclera is to lungs.
 Upper eyelid is related to spleen and lower eyelid is related to stomach.
 Common patterns of glaucoma are liver qi stagnation, liver and gallbladder heat, liver and kidney qi deficiency.

 Chinese Herbs for Glaucoma

-Other herbal formulas to support eye health are sometimes used to treat glaucoma.
+Other herbal formulas to support eye health are sometimes used for glaucoma.
 Qi Ju Di Huang Wan, an herbal formula which contains herbs include Gou Qi Zi, Ju Hua, Shu Di Huang, Shan Zhu Yu, Shan Yao and more.
 Shi Hu Ye Guang Wan, an herbal formula which contains herbs include Tian Men Dong, Ren Shen, Fu Ling, Shu Di Huang, Mai Men Dong and more.

-Acupuncture Treatment for Glaucoma
+Acupuncture for Glaucoma